Frida010/the-quiz-game/README.md

 The questions are fun, and why not test your knowledge against friends?
 At the end of the game the user will get a score of how many points the person got in total and a choice to play again if wanted.

+The Quiz game is targeted towards adults and children as a fun way to test your knowledge about coding

 The website contains a header and a footer.
 The footer contains icons with links to social media and invites the user to interact.

 ![Screenshot of the website on diffrent screen sizes](https://user-images.githubusercontent.com/129947589/257799226-e3222ec0-2534-4520-94cd-6e99b689dfbf.png)